 There is also evidence that while the birthweight of babies born from normal fresh IVF cycles is lower, from FET cycles it is higher, closer to naturally conceived babies.
 Since birthweight is associated with risk of disease in later life, freeze all cycles may be safer for the baby.

-Some research suggests that the chances of having a baby are increased by using frozen embryo transfers (FETs) rather than fresh transfers, and that the risks to mother and baby are lower.
-These include the risk of ovarian hyperstimulation syndrome (OHSS) and of low birthweight.
-Currently, doctors don’t know with enough confidence whether freeze all cycles are safer and more effective than conventional IVF or ICSI at increasing your chances of having a baby.
+Some research suggests that the chances of having a baby are increased by using frozen embryo transfers (FETs) rather than fresh transfers.
+Currently, doctors don’t know with enough confidence whether freeze all cycles are more effective than conventional IVF or ICSI at increasing your chances of having a baby.
+However, there is no evidence that freeze all cycles decrease your chances of having a baby.

 The use of freeze all cycles for specific medical reasons

 Add-ons may be offered for reasons other than to improve the chances of having a baby and in some specific circumstances there may be a justifiable medical reason for using the add-on as part of fertility treatment.

 Freeze all cycles are proven to be effective at reducing ovarian hyperstimulation syndrome (OHSS).
 Therefore, it could be used appropriately for specific clinical cases after careful discussion with a clinician.

 Elective freeze all cycles do not carry any known risks for the person undergoing fertility treatment.
 However, there’s always a risk that one or more embryos may not survive.

 If you have any questions about the safety and risks, your clinic will be able to discuss whether a treatment add-on would be safe for you to use considering your specific medical history and circumstances.